ksu-cs-textbooks/cis300/content/z-courses/syllabi/_index.md

 ## Course Delivery

-Details regarding the delivery of this course are given in the [Course Introduction](https://k-state.instructure.com/courses/162567/modules/681997) module.
+Details regarding the delivery of this course are given in the pinned information module in canvas.
 In order to make sure you understand the delivery mechanisms, you must obtain a perfect score on the quiz in that module before you can begin the course material.
 You can take this quiz as many times as  you need to get a perfect score.
 The score will **not** count toward your final grade.

 ## Canvas